Cost-Sensitive Evaluation for Binary Classifiers: Estimation of the WA Weight

 To rank the models previously identified, we must understand the use case from a business perspective.
 For example, is it preferable to correctly identify all positives (as in $\mathcal{M}_{\mathrm{bad-}}$) or all negatives (as in $\mathcal{M}_{\mathrm{bad+}}$)?

-Let us consider a churn prediction use case as depicted in Section \ref{sec:example-dep_churn}.
-In such scenarios, we typically observe both class imbalance ($\mathrm{P} \ll \mathrm{N}$) and cost imbalance ($C_{\mathrm FN} \gg C_{\mathrm FP}$).
-For illustative purpose, let us assume a ration $r_+=0.05$ of positive examples, and let us use the models from Table \ref{tab:relevant_CM_accuracy} with $\alpha = 0.6$.
+For illustrative purposes, let us assume a ratio $r_+=0.05$ of positive examples, and let us use the models from Table \ref{tab:relevant_CM_accuracy} with $\alpha = 0.6$.
 Suppose it is impractical to react to a large number of predicted positives (e.g., contacting many customers in churn prediction, treating many patients in cancer detection, etc.).
 In this scenario, the worst outcome is likely $\mathcal{M}_+$, and we expect $A(\mathcal{M}_{\mathrm{bad-}}) \lesssim A(\mathcal{M}_{\mathrm{bad+}})$.

 Moreover, $\mathcal{M}_-$, which predicts only negatives, may be slightly preferable to $\mathcal{M}_{\mathrm{bad}}$, since its output could still be useful if a future positive prediction occurs.
-To complete the ranking, we assume $\mathcal{M}_{\mathrm{bad-}}$ is preferable to $\mathcal{M}_-$, as the former misclassifies a fraction $\alpha$ of negatives and no positive example, and produces therefore a more informative output compared to the latter, which misclassifies all positives.
+To complete the ranking, we assume $\mathcal{M}_{\mathrm{bad-}}$ is preferable to $\mathcal{M}_-$, as the former misclassifies a fraction $\alpha$ of negatives and no positive example, and therefore produces a more informative output compared to the latter, which misclassifies all positives.

 In summary, we obtain the following ranking: